Mona Mårtenson: Late career

-In 1930, she left the Royal Dramatic Theater and moved to Gösta Ekman's Lorensbergsteatern in Göteborg.
+In 1930, she left the Royal Dramatic Theater and moved to Gösta Ekman's Lorensbergsteatern in Gothenburg.
 In the silent comedy I kantonnement (In the Cantonment, 1932) directed by Lau Lauritzen, Sr., she starred opposite the comic duo Fi og By (Carl Schenstrøm and Harald Madsen).
 Mårtenson continued her film career into the sound era with I nöd och lust (In Sickness and Health, 1938) directed by Ivar Johansson and in the drama Västkustens hjältar (West Coast Heroes, 1940) directed by Lau Lauritzen and Alice O'Fredericks as the mother of the hero played by Fritiof Billquist.
 In later years, she played bit parts in Scandinavian films.
-Her last film was Pippi Långstrump (Pippi Longstocking, 1949) directed by Per Gunvall, the first film adaptation of Astrid Lindgren's classic children’s novel, four years after its publication in Sweden.
+Her last film was Pippi Långstrump (Pippi Longstocking, 1949) directed by Per Gunvall, the first film adaptation of Astrid Lindgren's classic children's novel, four years after its publication in Sweden.
 Pippi was played by the 26-year old Viveca Serlachius, and Mårtenson played a supporting role as Pia.

 Mona Mårtenson died in 1956 in Stockholm, aged 54.